GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

    Microsoft's proposal for a TURTLEDOVE-like ad service that relies on a proxy server running in a TEE between the browser and the ad tech providers, to anonymize ad requests and enforce privacy properties.
-FLEDGE has not adopted this proxying model.
-We are bringing the JavaScript APIs for PARAKEET and FLEDGE into alignment, in support of future work to further combine the best features of both proposals.
+Protected Audience API has not adopted this proxying model.
+We are bringing the JavaScript APIs for PARAKEET and Protected Audience API into alignment, in support of future work to further combine the best features of both proposals.

-FLEDGE does not yet prevent a website's ad network from learning which ads a person sees.
+Protected Audience API does not yet prevent a website's ad network from learning which ads a person sees.
 We expect to modify the API to become more private over time.

 {% endDetails %}

 {% Details %}

 {% DetailsSummary %}
-### Can the Topics API be used with the FLEDGE API?
+### Can the Topics API be used with the Protected Audience API API?

 {% endDetailsSummary %}
 Yes.
 An observed topic for the current user, provided by the [Topics API](/docs/privacy-sandbox/topics/), could be used as